eduNEXT/platform-plugin-teams/README.rst

 *******

-Open edX plugin that includes a custom teams API, which extends the functionality of the Open edX default teams API.
-Compared to the default teams API, this plugin includes new endpoints to create and delete a topic and extend the functionality of list topics endpoint to include the list of teams of each topic.
-Also, extends the functionality of add a user to a team endpoint to add multiple users to a team using a list of usernames.
+Open edX plugin that includes a custom teams API, which extends the functionality of the Open edX teams API.
+Compared to the existing teams API, this plugin includes new views to create and delete a topic and extends listing topics to include the list of teams within each topic.
+It also extends the functionality of adding a user to a team so multiple users can be added to a team by using a list of usernames.

 This plugin has been created as an open source contribution to the Open edX platform and has been funded by the Unidigital project from the Spanish